quicktext/qql/book/tutorials.md

 When a task has set up, the program will change all the init state in the URL corpus to fetching state.

-One the other hand, the program will fetch the corpuses from the remotre servers according to the corpus schema excuse a special field "fulltext".
+One the other hand, the program will fetch the corpuses from the remote servers according to the corpus schema excuse a special field "fulltext".

+The meta corpus fetching thread is **synchronous** in a task.

 The filed 'fulltext' will be processed in the FULLTEXT CORPUS, not in the META CORPUS.

+Aftering storing the meta corpus, the program will change the state in the URL corpus.

 3. FULLTEXT CORPUS

+The FULLTEXT CORPUS continues fetching the full-text corpus and storing in the FULLTEXT CORPUS.

+The fulltext corpus fetching thread is **asynchronous**.